AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

    >[!TIP]
    >
-   >If you don't see the plugin after opening it from the Extensions menu, it could be behind the Creative Cloud app.
+   >If you don't see [!DNL Adobe Workfront for design and video] after opening it from the Extensions menu, it could be behind the Creative Cloud app.
 Try minimizing the app to find the plugin.

-1. Continue to the following section for information on how to log in to the plugin.
+1. Continue to the following section for information on how to log in to [!DNL Adobe Workfront for design and video].

 ## Log In to [!DNL Adobe Workfront for design and video]